Playlistic/Playlistic/README.md

 # Youtube2Spotify
-Attempt to find spotify alternatives to youtube automatically generated playlists
+Attempt to find Spotify alternatives to Youtube automatically generated playlists

 Asks for Spotify authentication and takes a youtube playlist ID, Creates a Spotify playlist using the User's identity